 The PKHSCP Primary Care Improvement Plan approved by the IJB in June 2018 will significantly transform primary care services in direct support of general practice under the terms of the 2018 General Medical Services contract (the GMS contract).
-This includes redesign of vaccination services, ensuring effective pharmacotherapy services, establishing new Community Care and Treatment services, transforming urgent care through establishment of Advanced Nurse Practitioner-led services, implementing a musculoskeletal first point of contact, and aligning improved mental health support services to GP practices.
-Ongoing review and implementation of the Primary Care Investment Fund will be a significant priority for the PKHSCP in 2019/20.
-During 2018/19 the PKHSCP Quality Safety and Efficiency in Prescribing Programme has been established.
+This includes redesign of vaccination services, ensure effective pharmacotherapy services, establish new Community Care and Treatment services, transform urgent care through establishment of Advance Nurse Practitioner led services, implement a musculoskeletal first point of contact and align improved mental health support services to GP practices.
+Ongoing review and implementation of the PCIF will be a significant priority for PKHSCP in 2019/20.
+During 2018/19 the PKHSCP Quality Safety and Efficiency in Prescribing Programme (QSEP) has been established.
 A significant focus has been on the development of management information to understand variation across GP Practices and identify opportunities to improve effectiveness and efficiency.
-The impact of the increasing older population in Perth and Kinross has significantly increased expenditure on prescribing.
-We are engaging proactively with all GP Practices across Perth and Kinross to maximise effectiveness.
+The impact of the increasing older population in Perth & Kinross has significantly increased expenditure on prescribing.
+We are engaging proactively with all GP Practices across Perth and Kinross to maximize effectiveness.
 Prescribing trends in Perth and Kinross (November 2018) highlight that all of the major indicators demonstrate improvements.

 As part of the IJB's wider responsibilities for hosted services significant review and redesign has been progressed.
-Prison Healthcare activity has focused on ongoing service improvement following an inspection from Her Majesty's Inspectorate of Her Majesty's Prison Perth and continuing with the Patient Safety Collaborative.
-The service has made some significant progress in relation to the provision of healthcare which has been commended in a follow-up inspection.
+Prison Healthcare activity has focused on ongoing service improvement following an inspection from Her Majesty's Inspectorate of Prisons and continuing with the Patient Safety Collaborative.
+The service has made some significant progress in relation to the provision of healthcare which has been commended by HMIPS in a follow up inspection.

-There has been remodelling of the Podiatry workforce to enhance inequity of specialist podiatry care across Tayside and optimise on the skill mix to support safe and effective patient care.
-We have supported the building of capacity and community capability for self-care.
+There has been remodeling of Podiatry workforce to reduce inequity of specialist podiatry care across Tayside and optimize on the skill mix to support safe and effective patient care.
+We have supported the building of capacity and community capability for self care.

-For public dental services activity has continued to focus on providing high-quality and accessible care for patients who have special care needs or who have difficulty accessing mainstream clinical services.
+For public dental services activity has continued to focus on providing high quality and accessible care for patients who have special care needs or who have difficulty accessing mainstream clinical services.

-The Carers Board approved the PKHSCP Short Break Services Statement on 6 December 2018.
+The Carers Programme Board approved the Perth & Kinross Health and Social Care Partnership Short Break Services Statement on 6 December 2018.
 This is in line with the requirements of the Carers Scotland Act 2016.
 There is work underway in terms of public consultation allowing coproduction of the Carers Strategy.